jk634/physical-activity-recognition-util/README.md

 ```
 Here, example data is created from training data for different activities such as walking, cycling, and running.
 This training data is passed to the DataComparer class.

-[!NOTE]
+> [!NOTE]
-data comparer currently doesn't require total acceleration or timestamp, so you can set them as 0 for now
+> Data comparer currently doesn't require total acceleration or timestamp, so you can set them as 0.0F and 0 for now.

+> [!IMPORTANT]
+> You need to use the preprocessing function on the list of activities and the training data list before you can use the compareDataAverages function to obtain the threshold and the average total accelerations of the activities.

 As you can see from the example, in data comparison, it is necessary to compare the average total accelerations of real-time acceleration values with previously stored acceleration data to use the comparison.
 You can use the AccelerationDataBuffer class to assist with this.
 You can either use it by buffering data with a predetermined buffer size: